-How to use the command 'git clean' (with examples)
+How to Use the Command 'git clean' (with examples)

-Use case 1: Delete files that are not tracked by Git
+Use case 1: Delete untracked files

 Code: